-In the north east of Eden, the increase of low-density residential areas would result in a minor increase on the flowpath through the existing development area.
+In the north east of Eden, the increase of low-density residential areas would result in a minor increase in flood levels within the flowpath through the existing development area.
 Flood levels would increase by up to 0.06 metres but would not result in a significant lateral expansion of flood extents.
 The flowpath remained fully contained within the vegetated corridor.